Bhoomi-sh/Business-Intelligence-TechHub-Retail-Dashboard/README.md

-# TechHub Retail – Business Intelligence Dashboard (Week 4)
+# TechHub Retail – Business Intelligence Dashboard

 ## 📌 Project Overview
 This project delivers an **executive-level Business Intelligence dashboard** for *TechHub Retail*, a UK-based online electronics retailer.
 The dashboard was developed in **Tableau Public** to support senior management with data-driven insights for **strategic planning in 2025**.